 The immediate sibling to the SM57, they might just be identical twins in different clothes.
-There’s been much pontificating about the actual difference between the SM57 and SM58, but you’ll notice that the SM58 has found itself in front of the most famous speakers and vocalists of all time.
+There’s been much pontificating about the actual difference between the SM57 and SM58, but you’ll notice that the Shure SM58 has found itself in front of the most famous speakers and vocalists of all time.

-It may just be a difference in the grill between the SM57 and SM58, but for the same reason the SM57 is a go-to for kits and amps, the SM58 is a reliable workhorse for wide-ranging audio environments.
+It may just be a difference in the grill between the SM57 and Shure SM58, but for the same reason the SM57 is a go-to for kits and amps, the SM58 is a reliable workhorse for wide-ranging audio environments.

-The round grill on the SM58 at the very least prevents more aggressive singers from swallowing the mic whole, but the reduced proximity to the diaphragm of the mic also means it’s more forgiving in terms of placement from the source.
+The round grill on the Shure SM58 at the very least prevents more aggressive singers from swallowing the mic whole, but the reduced proximity to the diaphragm of the mic also means it’s more forgiving in terms of placement from the source.
 It’s a great mic for capturing the vocals of loud rock singers.

 This particular mic is found in broadcast studios around the world, it loves to be close-miked right up to the speaker, with great presence, and bass roll-off controls to allow to be customized to the source.
-And being a dynamic mic, it tends to be less unwieldy than condenser mics, a high signal-to-noise ratio meaning it does well reducing ambient noise in a range of environments.
+And being a dynamic microphone, it tends to be less unwieldy than condenser mics, a high signal-to-noise ratio meaning it does well reducing ambient noise in a range of environments.